 About the University of Alberta Botanic Garden

 Highlights of the UA Botanic Garden, an award-winning visitor attraction, include the Aga Khan Garden, a 4.8 hectare Mughal-inspired garden made possible by a gift from His Highness the Aga Khan, which features secluded forest paths, granite and limestone terraces, still pools that reflect the prairie sky, waterfalls and streams.
-Other highlights of the UA Botanic Garden, which was established in 1959, include the tranquil Kurimoto Japanese Garden; a Tropical Showhouse with exotic butterflies; Temperate and Arid Showhouses; Indigenous Peoples' Garden, extensive alpine garden and much more.
-The Garden’s collections include a wide diversity, with an emphasis on plants suitable for a cold northern climate, including ornamentals, fruits, vegetables, trees and shrubs.
+Other highlights of the UA Botanic Garden, which was established in 1959, include the tranquil Kurimoto Japanese Garden; Tropical, Temperate and Arid showhouses; an Indigenous Peoples' Garden, an extensive alpine garden and much more.
+The Garden’s collections are diverse, with an emphasis on plants suitable for a cold northern climate, including ornamentals, fruits, vegetables, trees and shrubs.

 The University of Alberta Botanic Garden is operated by the Support and Recreation Services department, UA Facilities and Operations.